 When we moved at the end of January, 7 days quarantine was still required in Jakarta before entering Bali so there were a few additional hurdles

 in that respect.
 However before arriving we did lots of research into areas and schools, plus utilising all of Simone’s information.
 We booked an Airbnb for one month for when we first arrived so we had time to settle in and figure out where we’d like to live more permanently – I’d definitely recommend doing this and giving yourself time.

 how do you financially live in bali?

-I work as an expat life coach and my husband runs his own business helping designers learn business and entrepreneurship.
-We are both online based so it’s been an easy transition.
+My husband runs his own business helping designers learn business and entrepreneurship.
+It’s been an easy transition being online already.

 What have the settling in challenges been for you?

 Adjusting to life on a scooter for sure!
 Also finding what you need in the supermarket – but you soon get used to this one and figure things out.
 I thought I would struggle meeting people and making friends, but it’s actually been super easy.
 The expat Facebook groups here in Bali are amazing for that!

 What tips do you have for those with young families?

 I think the biggest thing people struggle with in Bali is the adjustment to transport with children, particularly from a safety perspective.
 So I’d say do whatever you are comfortable with.
 Don’t feel like you have to drive a scooter just because everyone else is.
 But if you do, please make sure you buy a well-fitting safety approved helmet, for all the family!
 Also, don’t be afraid to reach out to people on the Bali expat Facebook groups – everyone is super friendly and in the same boat as you.
 That’s how I have made several of my friends and it really is a wonderful resource.